IllinoisLegalAidOnline/ilao8_docs/migration_oas_intake_settings.rst

 ILAO-specific functionality
 ============================
 We've added a lot of additional fields and functionality to the standard intake settings entity.
 This is encapsulated in:

 * the ilao_f_oas_intake_settings feature
 * the ilao_intake_settings module

 Intake settings fields
 ------------------------
+The addition of ILAO-specific fields allows ILAO to tie intake settings and our organizations, locations, and location services information together.

+For example:

+* An intake settings may inherit the legal issues and service area from a service.
+This will copy the data from the service into the intake settings.

 +----------------------------+----------------------------------------------------------+
 | Field                      | Description                                              |